 By Dr. K.E.
 Lanka, Ph.D., P.A.S.

-Sulfur (S) is one of seven generally recognized macro minerals needed in the diets of dairy cattle and other animals.
-Sulfur is a mineral that is found in the amino acids methionine, cysteine (cystine), homocysteine and in taurine.
-It is also in the B-vitamins, thiamin and biotin.
+Sulfur (S) is one of seven generally recognized macro-minerals needed in the diets of dairy cattle and other animals.
+Sulfur is a mineral that is found in the amino acids methionine, cysteine (cystine), homocysteine, and taurine.
+It is also in the B-vitamins, thiamin, and biotin.
 It is an important component of healthy cartilage.
 As a part of the specified amino acids, it is key to the structure of proteins.
 Heating protein supplements can rearrange the structures of proteins, due to the sulfur-containing amino acids, which can determine whether these nutrients are soluble and rumen degradable or if they will resist rumen degradation in cattle.
 Heating also affects the essential amino acid, lysine, when carbohydrates are present in a supplement.
 An example of this change by heating can be observed when an egg is boiled.

-Animals have a need for essential sulfur-containing nutrients, such as methionine and cysteine.
+Animals need essential sulfur-containing nutrients, such as methionine and cysteine.
 However, the microbes in the rumens of cattle and other ruminants can use mineral sources of S to produce some of these important nutrients for dairy and beef cattle.
 Thus, it is important to feed sulfur at recommended dietary levels to meet the needs of the microbes, as well as the animals.
 In dairy cattle, it is needed in the diet at the level of 0.20%.
 For beef cattle, the recommended concentration is a minimum of 0.15% of dietary dry matter (DM).
-Since about 0.15% of the body weight is S, commercial concentrations in typical beef cattle rations range from 0.18 to 0.24%.
+Since about 0.15% of the bodyweight is S, commercial concentrations in typical beef cattle rations range from 0.18 to 0.24%.
 Sulfur is essential when a nonprotein nitrogen source, such as urea, is fed.
 The total N:S ratio in a diet should range from 10:1 to 12:1, and the rumen soluble N:S ratio should be 4.0:1 to 5.5:1.

 Common sources of S for livestock include:

-Sulfate forms of macro and trace minerals are among the most digestible and easily absorbed forms in the digestive tract.
+Sulfate forms of macro-minerals and trace minerals are among the most digestible and easily absorbed forms in the digestive tract.
 Elemental S in water and feed is not a readily available source for animals.